yrjokana/shade-idler/README.md

 ---

-*Made with love by Agent SMF and SHΔDE.*
+*Made with love by Yrjö Kana and SHΔDE.*